openhab/openhab-docs/configuration/multimedia.md

 * System Speaker (enhancedjavasound)
   Web Audio (webaudio)
 ```

-You can define the default audio sink either by textual configuration in `$OPENHAB_CONF/services/runtime.cfg` or in the UI in `Settings->Audio`.

 In order to play a sound, you can use the following commands on the console: